statflame/Autism-Client-multi/README.md

 # AUTISM Client multi
 I've seen a lot of people ask for a port of the client for earlier versions of minecraft, so I thought I would make one.
 All credit goes to the wonderful devs of the Autism Client for developing the client and making this possible.
-Just to be clear, this is vibecoded project.
+This is vibecoded project.
 ## Supported Versions
 | Series | Supported versions       |
 |--------|--------------------------|